abpio/abp-commercial-docs/en/ui/angular/dynamic-form-extensions.md

 ### CreateFormPropContributorCallback\<R = any\>

-`CreateFormPropContributorCallback` is the type that you can pass as **create form** prop contributor callbacks to static `forRoot` methods of the modules.
+`CreateFormPropContributorCallback` is the type that you can pass as **create form** prop contributor callbacks to static `forLazy` methods of the modules.

 ```js
 export function myPropCreateContributor(